More about transfer codes and one-time tokens

 - Give the code to the holder.

 As the registrar you must provide the domain holder with the authentication code promptly, and within 5 working days at the latest.
 This applies independently of any disputes between the holder and the registrar.
 If you cannot provide the code, e.g. due to computer malfunction or bankrupcy, the holder can have a one-time token sent directly from the registry in order to transfer to a new registrar.

 When neither authentication code or one-time token apply

 If all the contact addresses are invalid and the one-time token cannot reach the holder, there is a manual fallback procedure where Norid adds an email address as a contact point on the domain.
-Please note that this procedure incurs a cost of NOK 200 that the new registrar must cover (billed separately from the monthly invoices).

 - Have the holder’s contact person document that he has disposal over the domain on behalf of the holder.
 The following documentation must be provided:

 - a copy of the certificate of incorporation (‘firmaattest’) from the Brønnøysund Register Centre, and

 - a copy of the ID of one of the persons named on the ‘firmaattest’ as authorised to sign on behalf of the organization (blank out the personal identification number (‘fødselsnummer’))

 - individuals: a copy of an approved ID card, like passport or driver licence (blank out the personal identification number (‘fødselsnummer’))